sudoalgorithm/SFTP-Service-On-IBM-Cloud-Kubernetes-Services/README.md

 **Execute each command mentioned below step by step**

+- Note:- Get the **Region and Cluster Name** from IBM Cloud Dashboard.

 - Target the IBM Cloud Container Service region in which you want to work.
-- Note:- Get the region from IBM Cloud Dashboard.

 ```
 ibmcloud cs region-set <region>